 Plus additional BONUS training videos on treating tough cases of brain fog and cognitive impairment!!

-Wow, it's a shock that the key root causes of ALS are not being properly looked at in this patient population.
-The word needs to be spread on this information.
+It's a shock that the key root causes of ALS are not being properly looked at.
+It is important to be aware of and spread on this information.
 Often the root causes of Lou Gehrig Disease ALS are not discovered until autopsy!